Folded Gentle Algebras: Words, Strings and Bands

 \begin{defn} Let $w$ be a symmetric band, $m \in \spint$, and $\phi \in \Aut(K^{2m})$.
 We call the module $M(w,m,\phi)$, as constructed above, a \emph{(symmetric) quasi-band module} corresponding to $w$.
 If, in addition, $\left(K^{2m},\left( \begin{smallmatrix} 0 & \mu_2 \\ 1 & \mu_1 \end{smallmatrix}\right) \otimes_K \id_m, \phi\right)$ is an indecomposable representation of the algebra

 then we call $M(w,m,\phi)$ a \emph{(symmetric) band module}. \end{defn}

-The representation theory of the algebra $\fiso_w$ is highly dependent on the choice of field $K$ and field extensions $\fiso_{s(\crs)}$ and $\fiso_{s(\crs')}$, and is not fully understood in all circumstances.
+The representation theory of the algebra $\fiso_w$ is highly dependent on the choice of field $K$ and field extensions $\fiso_{s(\crs)}$ and $\fiso_{s(\crs')}$.
 It is not hard to show that any representation of $\fiso_w$ is isomorphic to a representation

 for some $\psi \in \Aut(K^{2m})$.
 Thus, an equivalent condition for a symmetric quasi-band module to be a band module is for $(\fiso_{v_0}^m,\fiso_{v_n}^m,\psi)$ to be an indecomposable homogeneous representation of the $K$-species